 Seville has been the home to various empires over the course of its thousands of years of history.
 All of these empires came and went, but they left their legacies in the form of Seville’s amazing architecture, which can still be seen in modern-day, Seville.

-While Seville is best recognized for its unique Moorish style architecture, the city also features historical buildings influenced by Gothic, Mudejar, and Renaissance styles.
-Especially, Seville cathedral which is the largest gothic church in the world, and the century-old Royal Alcazar palace are must-visit architecture masterpieces of Seville.
+While Seville is best recognized for its unique Moorish-style architecture, the city also features historical buildings influenced by Gothic, Mudejar, and Renaissance styles.
+Especially, Seville cathedral which is the largest gothic church in the world, and the century-old Royal Alcazar palace are must-visit architectural masterpieces of Seville.

 Seville offers authentic Spanish Culture